mikeizbicki/cmc-csci145-math166/topic01_computation_pagerank/project/README.md

 ## Task 1: the power method

-Implement the `WebGraph.power_method` function in `pagerank.py` for computing the pagerank vector by fixing the `FIXME` annotation.
+Implement the `WebGraph.power_method` function in `pagerank.py` for computing the pagerank vector by fixing the [`FIXME: Task 1` annotation](https://github.com/mikeizbicki/cmc-csci145-math166/blob/81ed5d2b75f5bc23b8de93805c29321ab431ed9b/topic01_computation_pagerank/project/pagerank.py#L144).

+> **NOTE:**
+> The power method is the only data mining algorithm you will implement in class.
+> You are implementing it because there are no standard library implementations available.
+> Why?
+> 1. The runtime is heavily dependent on the data structures used to store the graph data.
+>    Different applications will need to use different data structures.
+> 1. It is "trivial" to implement.
+>    My solution to this homework is <10 lines of code.

 **Part 1:**